muratcabuk/makaleler/webassembly/webassembly-en.md

 As we mentioned earlier, since cross-platform application development is possible, these example games can be considered proof of that.

-## Blockchain, Web3 and Other Tecknologies
+## Blockchain, Web3 and Other Technologies

 Another project related to WebAssembly is the microservice framework developed by Fermyon.
 You can get detailed information about the framework (Spin) by visiting the [quickstart page](https://developer.fermyon.com/spin/quickstart/).